Frequently Asked Questions

 An AUAR is not intended to rule out or choose any single development scenario – it is merely an evaluation of impacts.
 The findings from the AUAR will help guide future development and document any approvals, permits, and next steps needed prior to construction occurring.

-• The city is conducting an AUAR to understand how different development scenarios might affect the environment of our community before any development occurs.
-The environmental analysis from an AUAR will be used to set guidelines for development in the Mapping NW Main area and inform local planning and zoning decisions.
-It will also outline necessary mitigation measures to ensure the city’s long-term success as development progresses over the coming decades.
+• The city conducted an AUAR to understand how different development scenarios might affect the environment of our community before any development occurs.
+The environmental analysis from an AUAR is being used to set guidelines for development in the Mapping NW Main area and inform local planning and zoning decisions.
+It also outlines necessary mitigation measures to ensure the city’s long-term success as development progresses over the coming decades.

 City leaders chose to conduct one in response to concerns raised by community members about development within the Mapping NW Main study area to ensure that potential impacts are more thoroughly understood.

 • The AUAR will take several months to complete and is expected to be published in summer 2025.
-Once the study is complete, Lino Lakes residents will have the opportunity to provide feedback during a 30-day public comment period.
+Once the draft study was complete, Lino Lakes residents had the opportunity to provide feedback during a 30-day public comment period.

 • The AUAR for the Mapping NW Main study area will analyze two development scenarios: